byllyfish/oftr/docs/README.md

 - Implemented in C++11.
   - Relies on concrete classes and templates; minimal use of inheritance.
-  - No use of exceptionsor  RTTI (except for boost.asio).
+  - No use of exceptions or  RTTI (except for boost.asio).
   - Modern use of namespaces.
   - Uses Boost ASIO for event-driven network engine.
 (The boost api's are quarantined to the network engine only; the network engine is designed to be replaceable.)